softbobo/uni/cheats/linux-cheats.md

 Log into remote: ```ssh {user}@{server}```
 Log out normally: Close the shell with `exit`
 Force-log out: `Enter` and then `~.`
+## scp - Secure Copy
+scp is used to move files back and forth between local and remote machines. to copy a file from local to remote use `scp /path/to/source user@remote:/path/to/remote/folder`
 ## tar
 to untar a tar.gz (tarred and gzipped) file, four command-line options are recommended:
 `x` extract